Get In Touch

 Food is symbolic of love when words are inadequate.

-We love creating refined, innovative cuisine with fantastic service all in a upscale casual atmosphere.
+We love creating fun innovative cuisine with fantastic service all in a casual atmosphere for all to enjoy.
 With an emphasis on attention to detail you will be welcomed by our warm hospitality, whether it is for a burger at our bar or a wine pairing with our tasting menu.
 Owner and Sommelier George Mintzer and award winning Chef Kevin O’Connell Jr are constantly reinventing a unique dining experience for all who come through their door.

 Owner – Managing Partner

 George is a Buffalo, NY native who brings a wealth of high-profile national experience from years in the Restaurant and Hospitality Industries.

 George began his career at the PGA of America Headquarters in Palm Beach, Florida, and then the Four Seasons Hotel in Palm Beach Florida.
 Serving as the Dining Room Captain and Wine Steward, “The Restaurant” at the Four Seasons was the first restaurant in southern Florida to receive the coveted 5 Diamond Award.
 After studies with the Court of Master Sommeliers, George served as a Sommelier at the famed Waldorf-Astoria hotel in midtown Manhattan.
 After NYC, he headed to Southern California where he served as multi-unit GM and rebranding partner at the JW Marriott, Opening Restaurant Manager of the beautiful Napa Rose at Disney’s Grand Californian Hotel among other high-end property management.

 In 2007, it was “time to come home”!
 Most recently George served as the Club Manager at East Aurora Country Club and in 2008 became a certified Sommelier through the Court of Master Sommeliers in Boston, MA.